- Detached country house

 To the right of the entrance drive within the native woodland are garden sheds, oil tanks, a brick under tile boiler house and a further insulated timber garage with power and lighting.

 Fawsley is a hamlet with beautiful lakes and St Mary's church which is isolated on a grassy knoll and surrounded by a ha ha.
 Badby Wood is not far away and is famous for its bluebells.

 Situation and Schooling

 Daventry, to the north, is the nearest town and has a range of shops including Waitrose and Tesco.
-There is a leisure centre, country park and a golf course.
-Hellidon Golf Club is only 4 miles away from Fawsley Little Hall.
+There is a leisure centre, a country park and golf courses at Hellidon, Staverton and Daventry.
 There are a wide choice of schools available including Rugby School, Rugby, Bilton Grange Prep School, Dunchurch and Stowe School, Stowe.
 There are good train services including from Banbury to London Marylebone and from Milton Keynes to London Euston which only takes half an hour.